-This topic contains 4 replies, has 5 voices, and was last updated by Anonymous 7 years, 8 months ago.
+- This topic has 4 replies, 5 voices, and was last updated 9 years, 8 months ago by Anonymous.

 My mortgage payment is currently 4200 per month.
 I have two loans, one at 9.75 for 15 years and another at 6.75 for 30 years.
 I purchased my home in October 2006 (I know, I should’ve waited) and would like to refinance to make my mortgage payments more manageable.
 Can I refinance so early into my mortgage?
 Any ideas or suggestions would be greatly appreciated.